Amazon basin: Human lifestyle

 Amazonia is sparsely populated.
 There are scattered settlements inland, but most of the population lives in a few larger cities on the banks of the Amazon and other major rivers, such as in Iquitos – Loreto in Peru, Manaus-Amazonas State, and Belém, Pará.
 In many regions, the forest has been cleared for soya bean plantations and ranching (the most extensive non-forest use of the land); some of the inhabitants harvest wild rubber latex, and Brazilian nuts.
 This is a form of extractive farms, where the trees are not cut down.
 These are relatively sustainable operations in contrast to lumbering or agriculture dependent on clearing the rainforest.
 The people live in thatched houses shaped liked beehives.
 They also build apartment-like houses called "Maloca", with a steeply slanting roof.

 Languages

 The most widely spoken languages in the Amazon are Portuguese and Spanish.
-On the Brazilian side, Portuguese is spoken by at least 98% of the population, whilst in the Spanish-speaking countries, a large number of speakers of indigenous languages are present, though Spanish is predominant.

-There are hundreds of native languages still spoken in the Amazon, most of which are spoken by only a handful of people, and thus are critically endangered.
+There are hundreds of native languages still spoken in the Amazon, most of which are critically endangered.